wayfareio/wayfare.io/workspaces/costa-mesa/space-features.markdown

 - title: Mail Service
   image: "/assets/images/workspaces/costa-mesa/features/mail-service.jpg"
   text: Add mail service to skip the clutter at home and have your work-mail delivered
-    directly to Wayfare!
+    directly to FLDWRK!
 Mail is collected and sorted daily into our mail locker, so that you can store and pick up at your convenience.
 redirect_from: "/locations/costa-mesa/space-features"
 ---